 Each paragraph starts with a local par node that keeps track of for instance the direction.
 You can hook a callback into the creator:

 '''

 function(<node> par, <string> location)

+-- no return values

 end

 '''

-There is no return value and you should make sure that the node stays valid as otherwise $T{\mbox{\sc E}}X$ can get confused.
+There is no return value and you should make sure that the node stays valid as otherwise $T{E}X$ can get confused.